ljaaskela/velk-platform/docs/render/materials.md

 mat.emissive().set_strength(3.0f);  // HDR emissive
 ```

-Why attachments rather than flat PROPs?
-Three reasons that all matter for framework scale:
+Inputs are attachments rather than fixed fields on the material, which has three consequences:

-1. **Overrides layer naturally.** Attaching a second property of the same class leaves the first as a dormant override; the most recently attached wins ("last-wins").
-A glTF variant or a runtime theme swap doesn't have to mutate the original.
+1. **Overrides layer.** Attaching a second property of the same class leaves the first in place as a dormant override; the most recently attached one is used ("last-wins").
+A glTF variant or a runtime theme swap therefore does not mutate the original.
-2. **glTF extensions don't bloat the base interface.** `KHR_materials_clearcoat` or `KHR_materials_sheen` land as new `IMaterialProperty` subclasses; `IStandardMaterial` itself doesn't grow.
+2. **Extensions arrive as new classes.** `KHR_materials_clearcoat` or `KHR_materials_sheen` would be added as `IMaterialProperty` subclasses, leaving `IStandardMaterial` unchanged.
-3. **Every property is a first-class velk object.** It's animatable, bindable, serialisable via the importer, and discoverable by an editor.
+3. **A property is an ordinary velk object.** It is animatable, bindable, serialisable via the importer, and readable by an editor through `IMetadata`.

 ### Textures and UV transforms